BLCM/bl3mods/Apocalyptech/README.md

   Not Me.
 - `vehicle_unlocks.txt` - This unlocks most vehicle parts/skins as soon as
   the associated vehicle becomes available.
-Note that wheel types aren't included here, since those are spawned a bit differently by the game.
+Note that wheel types aren't included here, since those are spawned a bit differently by the game, though I did make Technicals in Sandblast Scar have Monster Wheels, so that there's a source for those in-game.
+Vehicles will pull from their full list of parts/skins when spawning (minus wheels), so variety is much increased, at the cost of stronger themeing per zone.
 - `more_tracker_darts.txt` - I enjoy Atlas weapons, but I've found I basically never use them unless they've got the tracker darts part (as opposed to pucks or grenades).
 So, I increased the weight of the tracker dart part,